Omaha, NE Family Law Attorneys Representing You in Douglas County

 When you are going through a tough time like a family law matter, you need an attorney who is going to understand you and help you understand your rights in the process.
 We represent clients in a wide range of family law matters in Omaha, NE.

-Dissolution of marriage is the process of dissolving the bonds of marriage.
-When parties get married, they form a legal relationship.
-If the parties decide that they would no longer like to be a part of this relationship, they must file the necessary paperwork with the Nebraska courts.
+Dissolution of marriage is the legal process of ending a marriage.
+When individuals marry, they enter into a legally recognized relationship.
+To dissolve that relationship, one spouse must file the required pleadings with the Nebraska courts.

 Legal and Physical Custody in Omaha, Nebraska